dimagi/commcare-cloud/docs/changelog/0009-blob-metadata-part-2.md

-# Blob Metadata Migration Process - part 2
+# Blob Metadata Migration - part 2

 This migration will consist of running a series of commands against your cluster to migrate blob metadata within the form processor SQL database(s).